-The Envirothon is an environmental studies competition for high school students from Nassau and Suffolk County.
-The primary goal of the Envirothon is to learn about the natural environment we live in so as to become stewards of the land.
+The Long Island Regional Envirothon is an environmental studies competition for high school students from Nassau and Suffolk County.
+The primary goal of the Envirothon is for students to learn about the natural environment they live in and acquire the skills they would need to possess to become stewards of the land.
 In preparation for the event, students develop research skills, practice team building, and gain an appreciation for consensus decision making.

-The completion tests teams knowledge on 5 environmental disciplines: Aquatics, Forestry, Soils, Wildlife, and a Current Issue (which changes annually).
-In past years, the current issue has covered topics such as: agricultural preservation, invasive species, non-point source pollution, wildlife management, wetlands, biodiversity, alternative and renewable energy, etc. Prior to the event, high school students form five-member teams who work together to complete the exams.
+The competition tests team’s knowledge on 5 environmental disciplines: Aquatics, Forestry, Soils, Wildlife, and a Current Issue (which changes annually).
+In past years, the current issue has covered topics such as: agricultural preservation, invasive species, non-point source pollution, wildlife management, wetlands, biodiversity, alternative and renewable energy, etc. Prior to the event, high school students form five-member teams that work together to complete the exams.
 The exams are multiple choice, developed by regional experts and designed to test on each of the 5 subject areas.
-In addition to the exams, teams also give a 5-minute oral presentation on a problem solving scenario related to the year's current issue topic.
+In addition to the exams, teams also give a 5-minute oral presentation on a problem-solving scenario related to the year's current issue topic.

 Click here to view this years Current Issue